tirzak/Inventory-Tracker/README.md

 1. Clone the project and run `npm install` in a terminal to install dependencies inside the project directory
 2. Install PostgreSQL.
 You can find how to install it on this link https://www.postgresql.org/download/
 3. The PostgreSQL server should run on port 5432.
 If that port is unavailable, please change the `DB_PORT` in `.env` file
-4. Run the `pgsql.sql` file using the command `psql -p 5432  -U yourAdminUser -d postgres -a -f  sql/createTables.sql` or copy and paste the contents of the file in a psql cli.
+4. Run the `createTables.sql` file using the command `psql -p 5432  -U yourAdminUser -d postgres -a -f  sql/createTables.sql` or copy and paste the contents of the file in a psql cli.
 It will create the database,tables and the required user
     * You need to replace the yourAdminUser in the command with an user in your SQL server that has the capability to create databases.
 The command `ALTER ROLE me CREATEDB;` can gran a role create database privileges
     * The database specified with -d flag is one of the default databases.
 If it does not exist in your system, please change it to something that is in your SQL server
     * Change the port if the server is running on a different port.
 It is specified with -p flag